Northern Berber languages

 The Northern Berber languages are a dialect continuum spoken across the Maghreb, constituting a subgroup of the Berber branch of the Afroasiatic family.
-Their continuity has been broken by the spread of Arabic, and to a lesser extent by the Zenati group of Northern Berber.
+Their continuity has been broken by the spread of Arabic, and to a lesser extent by the Zenati group within Northern Berber.
 The Zenati idioms share certain innovations not found in the surrounding languages; notably a softening of k to sh and an absence of a- in certain words, such as "hand" (afus vs. fus.)

+Language contact and areal features

+The Northern Berber languages exhibit areal features, shared elements that come from language contact with an unrelated language rather than coming from a shared ancestor language.
+For Northern Berber languages, Arabic exerts a large influence, especially on the sound patterns of the languages.